1.Bulgaria:MEAGER SUPPORT FOR NEW-OLD PRESIDENT

 he came from the current opposition party Union of Democratic Forces

-that won on the last elections this summer less than 25 per cent of the votes.
+that won on the last elections this summer less than 25 per cent of

 Every politician with such strong potential support behind him